-Where the spring operates in a corrosive environment some form of surface protection is required.
+Where a spring operates in a corrosive environment some form of surface protection is required.
 Depending on the application, this can take a number of forms.
 Obviously, the spring can be designed in a material that will not readily corrode in the application’s working environment, but this may not be possible where costs need to be kept down or where the material needs to be of a required strength.
 Nickel alloys in particular, are excellent for corrosion resistance but the cost of the materials can be prohibitive.

 The simplest method is to simply oil or grease the springs.
 This should give sufficient corrosion protection for springs in transit, or in storage providing the conditions are not too testing.